The Shocking Truth About Outdoor Play and Brain Development

 The Science Speaks

-If you’re still not convinced, let’s get scientific.
-A groundbreaking study from the University of Michigan found that children who spent just 20 minutes in nature experienced significant improvements in their attention spans.
-Another study from Denmark revealed that kids who had access to green spaces were 55% less likely to develop mental health issues later in life.
+Well, in case you still don’t believe me, let’s go scientific.
+A dazzling paper from the University of Michigan showed that children who spent just 20 minutes outdoors noticed dramatic improvements in their concentration levels.
+Another Danish study found that kids exposed to green spaces were 55% less likely to develop mental illness in adulthood.

 And it’s not just about mental health.
-Outdoor play has been linked to better academic performance.
-Researchers from Stanford University discovered that kids who spent time outside were more focused and retained information better than their indoor peers.
+Outdoor play has been shown to increase academic achievement.
+A team of scientists at Stanford University found that children exposed to the outdoors were more able to pay attention and retain information than children indoors.

-If outdoor play is so beneficial, why aren’t more kids doing it?
-The answer lies in a combination of societal shifts:
+If outdoor play is so good for kids, why aren’t more kids playing outdoors?
+The answer lies in a combination of cultural changes:

 What Can We Do?